ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 Among the fields we can see that [Organization](https://docs.github.com/en/graphql/reference/objects#organization)

-* Has a field `repositories` that is an object of type [RepositoryConnection](https://docs.github.com/en/graphql/reference/objects#repositoryconnection) that
+* Has a field `repositories` that is an object of type [RepositoryConnection](https://docs.github.com/en/graphql/reference/objects#repositoryconnection) that itself
 * Has a field `totalCount` that is a [scalar](https://docs.github.com/en/graphql/reference/scalars) of type `Int` (integer)